 When the days of cold rain begin to seem like they have gone on for months, I find myself peering out at the bedraggled balls of fluff at my feeders and wondering how birds survive these winters.
-Us humans are lucky in our heated homes, and whilst we might need Barnett Electrical – Furnace Repair in Oklahoma City, Ok. or another similar furnace repairer to come and fix our broken heating every once in a while, at least we still have blankets and hot food to keep us warm.
+We humans are lucky in our heated homes, and whilst we might need Barnett Electrical – Furnace Repair in Oklahoma City, Ok. or another similar furnace repairer to come and fix our broken heating every once in a while, at least we still have blankets and hot food to keep us warm.
 Not only that, we also have options to weather-proof our homes by installing sidings (from expert companies that take care of siding Lynchburg and its nearby areas).
 Now come any weather, we can tackle it!
 But the occasional droopy-looking sparrow or siskin reminds me that winters are not easy times for birds.
 After all, they can’t just get their insurance company to pay when their roof falls in from the weight of the snow or if their nest gets flooded.
 If their home gets destroyed, they’re unlikely to survive unless they can find a new one quickly.
 Luckily, us humans can just browse insurify reviews if we need insurance.
 We’ve got it so easy!
 But birds do have a few tricks up their sleeves…

 The first, and most obvious, solution to the coming of winter is the one most birds take: head south for a couple of months!
 Those that stay behind face two major challenges, staying warm and finding enough food.